cheat-sheets/game-theory-cheat-sheet/README.md

 his strategy given what the other players are doing.

-**Nash Equilibrium** (alternative definition) - a set of strategies, one for each player, such that every player's strategy is a best response to what the other players are doing.
+**Nash Equilibrium** (alternative definition) - a set of strategies, one for each player, such that every player's strategy is the best response to what the other players are doing.

 **Best Response** - a strategy such that a player cannot gain more utility from switching to a different strategy, given what all other players are doing.